Phrase and beyond

 Localizing posts is a lot like localizing pages, so we’ll leave that as an exercise for you.

-🔗 Resource » If you want a step-by-step guide to localizing posts with Phrase Strings's integration for WordPress, check out the official help documentation.
+🔗 Resource » If you want a step-by-step guide to localizing posts with Phrase Strings's localization plugin for WordPress, check out the official help documentation.

 Once all our posts are translated and pulled in our posts listing page should look something like this.